hoovercj/beatsaber-leaderboard-react/README.md

 These are entirely presentational and should be able to be replaced with a component that takes the same data without affecting the behavior of the application.
 These components should also be able to be copied and used in an unrelated react application without much effort, if any.
 Ideally all new components here should have a corresponding entry in `stories/` demonstrating their use and appearance.

 ### stories/
 This directory contains "stories" which demonstrate uses and appearance for different components.
 Related components should be added to the same story.
+[Learn more](http://storybook.js.org) about Storybook.js

 ## Backlog